Issues Common Among Men Who Experience Same-Sex Attraction

 • Being touched intimately on the genitals or other parts of the body.

-• Being asked or forced to touch another person’s genitals.
+• Being asked or forced to touch another person intimately.

 • Being asked or forced to have sex with another person.